-This roadmap shows what we are doing and why; what results we are going to achieve for company stakeholders.
+This roadmap shows what we are doing and why and what results we will achieve for company stakeholders.

 For your potential users, this is a so-called specification, where you explain that you know that there’s a kind of gap (problem) in the market and how your product will help solve it.

 The outcome is less measurable and quantifiable than the output.
 It’s easier to say, “We wanted to build a gas station, and now we have a gas station.”
 But when your desired outcome is like “deliver technology that solves complex problems in a beautifully uncomplicated way.”, how would you start measuring it?

 The answer is the Objectives and Key Results (OKR).
 This method was invented and first used by Intel.
 Google, Oracle, LinkedIn, and Twitter picked up this method later.
 OKR helps to focus on goals, increases initiative and stimulates work between different teams in the company.

 Consider the Objective as a mission statement but for a shorter period.
 The Objective should be qualitative, time-bound, and actionable.

 Key Results help you to quantify your motivational Objective, make it measurable and possible to achieve.
 In other words, Key Results help you to know whether you met your Objective.